forknova/Elysia/README.md

 **Client:**

 - There's a `useEden` hook to make dispatching requests to your API easier to work with in your React components
+- The `edenTreaty` initialization uses `withShopifyAuth` and `withAbortControllers` fetch composers for your convenience

+## TODOs

+- There are a few interesting type issues (See `// @ts-ignore` comments)
+- Better README for setup
+- Add better front-end boilerplate with Shopify Polaris, and some more app bridge examples
+- All-in-one docker development environment (easier set up)
+- Document an example deployment process (GCS static front-end, Cloud Run server)